-Within the RTG the scientists study the environmental influences responsible for the development of complex, chronic diseases.
-Moreover, they systematically examine the previously understudied interplay between the (micro-)environment and predisposing genetic factors.
-The research is based on a highly interdisciplinary and technology-driven approach and involves scientists from many different countries.
+Within the RTG the scientists studied the environmental influences responsible for the development of complex, chronic diseases.
+Moreover, they systematically examined the previously understudied interplay between the (micro-)environment and predisposing genetic factors.
+The research was based on a highly interdisciplinary and technology-driven approach and involved scientists from many different countries.
 The results will help to define novel pathophysiological trigger factors and aid the development of innovative therapeutic approaches.
-Much of the work is based on mouse models, as these warrant a homogeneous and controlled modification of the environment; for example, different diets can be fed and the impact on the gut microbiome and inflammatory conditions measured.
-Having access to patients, the RTG memebers will validate their findings in the human model system, too.
-Another focus of the Research Training Group is on the gut microbiome, an organ-like system that recently received a lot of attention due to its relevance in metabolism, health and disease, and due also to the avenue that it may be modified by means of pre- and probiotics.
+Much of the work was based on mouse models, as these warrant a homogeneous and controlled modification of the environment; for example, different diets can be fed and the impact on the gut microbiome and inflammatory conditions measured.
+Having access to patients, the RTG members validated their findings in the human model system, too.
+Another focus of the Research Training Group was on the gut microbiome, an organ-like system that recently received a lot of attention due to its relevance in metabolism, health and disease, and due also to the avenue that it may be modified by means of pre- and probiotics.

 Doctoral researchers obtained access to a wide variety of different in vitro and in vivo methods and theoretical computational approaches such as subsequent data mining and bioinformatic analyses.
 Optimal infrastructures are available at the two universities in Kiel and Lübeck, not least the currently built Center of Molecular Life Sciences (“Zentrum für Molekulare Biowissenschaften”, ZMB) and the nationally unique Comprehensive Centers for Inflammation Medicine (CCIM).
 All junior scientists were supervised by two professors from different fields and passed a structured qualification programme also comprising basic soft skill courses.
 Regular meetings of all members of the group supported the exchange.